 What are the risks businesses face without insurance?

-Furthermore, without insurance, businesses may be held personally liable for any damages or injuries caused by their products or services.
+Furthermore, without insurance, businesses may be personally liable for any damages or injuries caused by their products or services.
 This can result in costly legal battles and significant financial loss.
 Insurance provides a safety net that helps businesses mitigate these risks and protect their assets and reputation.

 How does insurance protect businesses from financial loss?